pybop-team/PyBOP/README.md

 -   Inclusivity and fairness (those who wish to contribute may do so, and their input is appropriately recognised)

--   Interoperability (Modularity for maximum impact and inclusivity)
+-   Interoperability (modularity for maximum impact and inclusivity)

 -   User-friendliness (putting user requirements first via user-assistance & workflows)